 The Immigration Alliance

-The Evangelical Covenant Church is a member of The Immigration Alliance: a national, collaborative effort that equips churches across the country to provide critical immigration legal services to under-resourced immigrants.
-We do this through cultivating relationships among immigrants and churches in order that the Church might become an epicenter of multi-national welcome and community.
+The Immigration Alliance is a national, collaborative effort that equips churches across the country to provide critical immigration legal services to under-resourced immigrants.
+This is accomplished through cultivating relationships among immigrants and churches in order that the Church might become an epicenter of multi-national welcome and community.

 The Immigration Alliance’s affiliated churches provide fair, trustworthy immigration legal counsel to immigrants.
-These church-based sites, as well as their volunteers and staff, go through a rigorous accreditation process through the federal Board of Immigration Appeals (BIA).
+These church-based sites, as well as their volunteers and staff, go through a rigorous accreditation process through the Department of Justice (DOJ).